pd3f/pd3f/README.md

 ### House Keeping

-You will see tghree folders:
+You will see three folders:

 - `pdddf-data-uploads`: input & output files
 - `pdddf-data-cache`: storing data so you don't have to download model files over and over again